danielsaidi/website_wally/collections/_posts/2021/2021-08-08-wally-rewritten-from-scratch.md

 ---
-title:  A brand new app is coming
+title:  Wally is being rewritten from scratch
 date:   2021-08-08 18:00:00 +0100
 tags:   general